 Hosting is often free for one year with all websites I design but other freelancers and agencies are not so generous.
 Include this in your calculation.
 If someone quotes £400 for a website and £100 for hosting annually, that will quickly exceed a website costing £650 with £40 hosting in Years 2, 3, 4 etc.

 Is email set up?
 Find out if there is a limit?
 Will they offer one to one support to put it on your smartphone or tablet?
 Or is it an extra?

 Choose a web design company or freelancer who specialises in WordPress as it is so adaptable.

 Who is writing the content?
 Is it you or the company you’re paying?
 Bear in mind that photos and PDFs etc with text eat up time and it’s always best to provide copy in word documents clearly labelled: HOME ABOUT etc. Who is optimising the content?
 Does the web designer have premium access to tools like SEM Rush and understand the importance of rich content, writing for humans and search, the use of keywords and backlinks.
 SEO is a specialism of many companies and no doubt you’ll be pestered (as I am daily) from SEO companies.

 How much does it cost to build a website in the UK?

-It costs upwards of £300 usually to get a website designed and built in the UK.
-A great one, that will look good for years, costs £500 + VAT from me.
+A website costs from £300 generally.
+A great one, that will look good for years, costs £650 + VAT from me.